 - EPUB Publication

-It also supports importing the common formats, including Word and OpenDocument formats.
+It also supports importing Word and OpenDocument documents.

-Notion can export files in PDF, HTML, and Markdown & CSV formats.
-The tool can import Word and CSV files and form tools like Evernote and Trello, and Asana.
+Notion can export PDF, HTML, and Markdown & CSV formats.
+The tool can import Word and CSV files from programs like Evernote, Trello, and Asana.

 - Unlimited guests